robinrodricks/FluentListView/README.md

-How can I change the way the user can choose the columns in an FluentListView?[¶](#how-can-i-change-the-way-the-user-can-choose-the-columns-in-an-objectlistview "Permalink to this headline")
+How can I change the way the user can choose the columns in an FluentListView?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 In general, the user is able to select which columns they wish to see in an FluentListView.
 The user interface mechanism for this is that when the user right clicks on any header, they will presented with a menu that lets them choose which columns they wish to see.